-Majoring in Anthropology, Anthropological Sciences, or Medical Anthropology
+Majoring in Anthropology, Anthropological Sciences, Medical Anthropology, or Forensic Anthropology

-The Department of Anthropology offers four baccalaureate degrees – a Bachelor of Arts in Anthropology, a Bachelor of Science in Anthropological Sciences, a Bachelor of Arts in Medical Anthropology, a Bachelor of Science in Medical Anthropological.
+The Department of Anthropology offers five baccalaureate degrees – a Bachelor of Arts in Anthropology, a Bachelor of Science in Anthropological Sciences, a Bachelor of Arts in Medical Anthropology, a Bachelor of Science in Medical Anthropological, and a Bachelor of Science in Forensic Anthropology.
 Since its introduction, the number of Anthropological Sciences majors increased from 23% in Autumn 2006 to 43% in 2014.
 This growth reflects an increase in STEM-related programs since 2006, both in the Department of Anthropology and in the college and university generally.
 30 credit hours are required for the BA in Anthropology; 36 are required for the BS.
 Both majors require that undergraduates complete courses in physical anthropology, cultural anthropology, and archaeology.
-More information about the course requirements for these majors is provided in the links to the right.
+More information about the course requirements for all five Anthropology majors, including the new Forensic Anthropology major, is provided in the links to the right.

 The goal of the majors is to prepare students for employment that combines critical thinking, communication, and analytical skills with an understanding of human diversity in both time and space.
 This entails that students will be able to do the following: